-The Edmonton Oilers open their 2021-22 preseason on Sept.
+The Edmonton Oilers opened their 2021-22 preseason on Sept.
 26, when they pay a visit to the provincial rival Calgary Flames.
-As part of their eight-game exhibition schedule, the Oilers will also host the Flames and play the expansion Seattle Kraken, Vancouver Canucks, and Winnipeg Jets each twice, once at home and once on the road.
+As part of their eight-game exhibition schedule, the Oilers also hosted the Flames and played the expansion Seattle Kraken, Vancouver Canucks, and Winnipeg Jets each twice, once at home and once on the road.

 But in taking the ice more than 300 times in the preseason since joining the NHL in 1979, the Oilers have had a few memorable games where the teams gathered for an otherwise meaningless contest and a historical occasion broke out.
 Here are 10 of them:

 The Oilers played their first NHL preseason game against the same team that they battled in their final World Hockey Association (WHA) playoff game that May when the Jets defeated Edmonton to capture the 1979 AVCO Cup.
 Four months later, it was Winnipeg getting the better of the Oilers again, winning 4-2.
 Edmonton’s historic first goal was scored by forward Doug Patey, who never played a regular-season game for the Oilers.
 The match-up took place at the Keystone Centre in Brandon, Manitoba, home of the Western Hockey League’s (WHL) Brandon Wheat Kings.

 Oct.
 5, 1979: Oilers vs. Toronto Maple Leafs